Inksaver/GCSE_To_A_Level_with_Python/Tutorial-Part2.md

 4. If there was a lot more data to be collected, more code needs to be added, and a single script can get very long.

 This is how to do it in a procedural way:
-1. We want to get 2 strings from the user, so maybe a function get_user_data()
+1. We want to get 2 strings from the user, so maybe a function `get_user_data()`.
-2. Those strings should be validated for at least 2 characters per name, so 'Jo Lo' does not miss out. maybe get_string().
+2. Those strings should be validated for at least 2 characters per name, so 'Jo Lo' does not miss out. maybe `get_string()`.
-3. Finally output the name to the console, maybe display_data()
+3. Finally output the name to the console, maybe `display_data()`.

 A quick code layout could be:
 ```python